palewire/first-visual-story/readthedocs/index.rst

     $ npm install -g gulp@4.0.2

-Finally, we use npm to install `yeogurt <https://github.com/larsonjj/generator-yeogurt>`_, our project generator that yeoman will build.
-It includes dozens of customizations of the Yeoman system created by its author to help us build websites.
-It can't do everything a full-featured newsroom framework might.
-But it can do a lot, and enough for us to achieve our goals for this class.
+Finally, we use npm to install `yeogurt <https://github.com/larsonjj/generator-yeogurt>`_, our project generator for Yeoman.
+It includes dozens of customizations created by its author to help us build websites.
+It can't do everything a full-featured newsroom framework might, but it can do enough for us to achieve our goals for this class.

 .. code-block:: bash